cau-se/esm-architecture-analysis-replication-package/README.md

 # Earth System Model - Architecture Recovery, Analysis and Restructuring Replication-Package

 This package contains information to perform architecture recovery and analysis, and supports remodularization proposals for Earth System Models (ESM).
-This README.md provides an overview on the setup.
+This README.md provides an overview on the setup and all shared tasks.

+Specific information on each model can be found in the respective models sub directories.

 Directory structure:
 - oceandsl-tools.tgz = collection of OceanDSL tools used in the recovery and analysis
 - TODO python tools.
 - models = containing scripts and configuration
   - mitgcm